maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 ## Lab 3

-Strating with the provided code, improve the visual design by using the selectors provided in the CSS.
+Starting with the provided code, improve the visual design by using the selectors provided in the CSS.

 Focus on the following CSS properties: